thien/durhack/development/data/faq.md

 We'll provide you with meals, snacks and drinks throughout the weekend, leaving you to concentrate on your projects.
 If you have special dietary requirements, please let us know when you register.
 ## What should I bring?
 All attendees will need to show valid student ID (other photo ID is acceptable for graduates) at registration.
 You'll also need a laptop and a charger, and you might want to bring a sleeping bag and toiletries.
+## Will you be offering travel reimbursements?
+Thanks to our sponsors, we have a limited budget for travel reimbursements for students coming from outside Durham.
+We are able to reimburse up to **£50/head** – please keep your receipt and we will provide more information closer to the event on how to claim reimbursement.
 ## How big can teams be?
-Teams of up to four are eligible for prizes.
+Teams of up to **four** are eligible for prizes.
 You can also hack solo if you prefer!
 ## What if I don't have a team?
 Don't worry!
 Part of the fun of a hackathon is meeting new people.
 We'll have a team-building event before hacking begins for those who want to meet and form new teams.
 ## Can I take a break overnight?